JMerhi01/DevOps_Notes/README.md

 To access the bucket you need to specify the region and use an access key.

+**From the AWS EC2 to our AWS S3:**
+- We need AWSCLI and its dependencies
+- We also need AWS Access and Security keys

+**AWS S3 has various storage classes:**
+- Standard - Access data at anytime (higher cost)
+- Glacial - For infrequent data access (cheaper), ideal for long term storage and can only be accessed from time to time.

 #
 ### CRUD using AWS CLI